-From the client's point of view, it is particularly important that the documents they receive during the advisory or before the order are provided in a uniform format.
+From the customer's point of view, it is particularly important that the documents they receive during the advisory process or before the order are provided in an uniform format in a timely manner.
 For clients, it is not comprehensible if they receive certain documents in paper form and others electronically.
-As information under MiFID II is primarily provided electronically through the MiFID quick fix, this should also apply to the provision of the PRIIPs KID under the PRIIPs Regulation.
+As information under MiFID II will primarily be provided electronically through the MiFID quick fix, this should also apply to the provision of the PRIIPs KID under the PRIIPs Regulation.
 The requirements for the provision of documents should be harmonised on the basis of the new MiFID quick fix rules.

-In this respect, the European Parliament has just asked to eliminate paper as the default option in the PRIIPs Regulation (Packaged retail and insurance-based investment products (PRIIPs): key information documents.
-Extension of the transitional arrangement European Parliament legislative resolution of 23 November 2021 on the proposal for a regulation of the European Parliament and of the Council amending Regulation (EU) No 1286/2014 as regards the extension of the transitional arrangement for management companies, investment companies and persons advising on, or selling, units of undertakings for collective investment in transferable securities (UCITS) and non-UCITS (COM(2021)0397 - C9-0326/2021 - 2021 /0215(COD), Recital 7).
-The European Parliament has raised several issues that need to be addressed in the review of the PRIIPs Regulation:
+The European Parliament recently also expressed itself along these lines in the 7th recital of the legislative resolution to amend the PRIIPs Regulation and called for the abolition of the priority of paper provision of KIDs ("the elimination of paper as the default option where a PRIIP is offered on a face-to-face basis").
+In this recital, the European Parliament lists several important points and then states the following (European Parliament legislative resolution of 23 November 2021 on the proposal for a regulation of the European Parliament and of the Council amending Regulation (EU) No 1286/2014 as regards the extension of the transitional arrangement for management companies, investment companies and persons advising on, or selling, units of undertakings for collective investment in transferable securities (UCITS) and nonUCITS (COM(2021)0397 - C9-0326/2021 - 2021/0215(COD)):